 A new era of private patronage began, post 1970’s, during the second wave of tourism, when successful art dealers became gallerists, and then museum founders in Ubud.
 Suteja Neka opened the Neka Art Museum, Agung Rai established ARMA, and Nyoman Rudana opened the Rudana Museum.

 An important modern day chapter of art patronage is accredited to Australian collector Colin McDonald QC, who first visited Bali in 1983.
 “I was immediately arrested by the beauty of the landscape, along with the art, and was eager to return,” said McDonald, who at the time was a collector of Australian aboriginal art.

 “I was especially attracted to gentle, insightful and spiritual temperaments of the two artists,” McDonald said.
 “After I visited Budhiana’s home and witnessed the depth and power of his work, I starting buying directly from him.”

-The process of becoming an art connoisseur is driven by a thirst for knowledge, and meeting and learning from other collectors and experts.
+The process of becoming a Balinese art or general art connoisseur is driven by a thirst for knowledge, and meeting and learning from other collectors and experts.
 McDonald frequented the Rudana Gallery, and later the Neka Museum, and there he met important Indonesian collectors who were willing to share about their passion.

 “Art is a celebration of life, and a great companion.
 It speaks of cultural and religious tolerance, and the importance of ceremony,” McDonald said, who found art a perfect refuge from a stressful law career.
 “The Balinese artists have an extraordinary sensitivity to seeing the world and the universe with an intelligence and receptivity to both the seen and unseen worlds.
 The western world, however, often neglects this, and this reflects the spiritual gaps within western contemporary culture, along with their struggles.”